Skip to content

 During conceptual_replan, AppPlanAgent receives carry_forward_modules as an advisory list.
 Each entry includes carry_forward_classification and carry_forward_reasons.
 For modules classified needs_adaptation, AppPlanAgent may call read_carry_forward_module_contract to inspect their prior contracts before deciding.
 The agent still does not copy prior module files, does not merge content, and does not inspect backend/*.py source.

-Carry-forward compatibility classification (Phase 5)
+Carry-forward reuse-fit classification (Phase 5)

 Fields added to ModuleInventoryEntry: